English Department Academic Advising

 Who Is My Advisor?

-Majors in English and Students in the Creative Writing, Publishing Studies, and Technical Writing and Rhetorics Sequences
+Majors in English and Students in the Creative Writing, Literary and Cultural Studies, Publishing Studies, and Technical Writing and Rhetorics Sequences

-Majors in English and students in the Creative Writing, Publishing Studies, or Technical Writing and Rhetorics sequences with 24 or more credit-hours are advised in the English Department by Katie Fisher.
+Majors in English and students in the Creative Writing, Literary and Cultural Studies, Publishing Studies, or Technical Writing and Rhetorics sequences with 24 or more credit-hours are advised in the English Department by Katie Fisher.

 English Education Sequence